 Professor George W. Housner (1910—2008) left a substantial gift to EERI “to advance the objectives of EERI.”
 Professor Housner was an educator, a leader of the profession, and an advisor on public policy.
 He was a founding member of EERI and served as its President for 11 years.
 He advanced earthquake safety through his research and writing, by training students, and as an advisor to government agencies.
 He served on the Newmark-Stever panel that laid the foundation for the National Earthquake Hazard Reduction Program, counseled Senator Alan Cranston on program necessities, and served on panels investigating the Sylmar (1971), Loma Prieta (1989), and Northridge (1994) earthquakes.
 He was a founder of the International Association for Earthquake Engineering and sought to increase our understanding of earthquakes, and to develop engineers of the highest caliber to use their knowledge to improve earthquake safety worldwide.

 At EERI, the Board of Directors decided to use his gift to train future earthquake engineering policy advocates and thought leaders, and established the Housner Fellows Program in the fall of 2011.
-The inaugural class of Fellows was selected in early 2012, followed by the second class of Fellows in 2014, and third class of Fellows in 2017.
-Information on these previous classes is available here: 2012, 2014, and 2017.
-The class of 2020 is expected to include between 6 and 8 Fellows and is open to international candidates.
+The inaugural class of Fellows was selected in early 2012, followed by the second class in 2014, third class in 2017, and the fourth class of Fellows in 2020.
+Click here to view each class of Fellows.

 The Program requires a two-year commitment and consists of the following:

-Fellows will participate in the Housner Institute—a week-long program of classroom training, homework, group work, exercises under the direction of Housner Fellows Management Committee members and be supported throughout by a dedicated trainer and EERI Board Member, Dr. Lucy Arendt.
-The 2020 Fellows will meet at Asilomar in California’s beautiful Monterey Peninsula in early August 2020.
+Fellows will participate in the Housner Institute—a week-long program of classroom training, homework, group work, and exercises under the direction of Housner Fellows Management Committee members.
+Fellows are supported throughout the program by a dedicated trainer and EERI Board Member, Dr. Lucy Arendt.

 Group Project and Final Report

-In addition to a semi-structured group project, other activities include community policy development and regular meetings and attendance at the 73rd EERI Annual Meeting in March of 2021 and/or 12th NCEE in Summer 2022, where Fellows could potentially present their group project to attendees in a special session.
+In addition to a semi-structured group project, other activities include community policy development, regular meetings, and attendance at the EERI Annual Meetings, where Fellows could potentially present their group project to attendees in a special session.
 Regular conference calls, at least monthly, are expected.
 Each Fellow is expected to fully engage in the group project and process.